rtlabs-com/p-net/doc/creating_gsdml_files.rst

 list.

 Use the ``<TimingProperties>`` element to define the sending of cyclic IO data.
+The ``SendClock`` attribute contains a list of all supported send cycle times, in units of 31.25 us.
+Defaults to "32", which corresponds to 1 ms.
+It should match the value ``min_device_interval`` in the p-net configuration.
-The ``SendClock`` attributes contains a list of all supported send cycle times, in ticks of 31.25 us.
-Defaults to "32", which corresponds to 1 ms. The attribute ``ReductionRatio`` defines how much the sending can be slowed down, and defaults to "1 2 4 8 16 32 64 128 256 512".
+The attribute ``ReductionRatio`` defines how much the sending can be slowed down, and defaults to "1 2 4 8 16 32 64 128 256 512".

 Ethernet port properties are descried using the ``<PortSubmoduleItem>``, which